PostHog/posthog.com/contents/handbook/people/onboarding.md

       </p>
     </details>
 3. Do at least one brainstorming session on a topic important for the team, writing down actionable conclusions.
 Use the time together to discuss issues and involve the new joiner in decisions.
 4. Pair whenever possible.
-You're all sitting next to each other, so pick work that can benefit from in-person collaboration!
+You're all sitting next to each other, so pick work that can benefit from in-person collaboration.
+5. Have fun, because life isn't all work!
+Do some sightseeing, go out for dinner, or find a fun activity – just hang out together any way you like.

 ## Tools we use